Avoid Lines at Disney World

 This strategy may not be a time-saver if you are constantly crisscrossing the park, but if you spot a nearby attraction with shorter lines, the My Disney Experience app can be a valuable tool to avoid the lines.

-9. Go to Disney After Hours for Short Lines
+7. Go to After Hours Events for Short Lines

 Lines tend to be shortest in the early morning and late afternoon/early evening.
 That that in mind, it may be a good idea to take an afternoon break.
 You could go back to your resort to relax, cool off with a dip in the pool, or take an extended lunch break before returning to the park.
 By the time you get back to the lines, hopefully, you will find them a little bit more bearable.

-Just about every attraction at Disney World has two lines: a regular standby line and a line for guests with Disney Genie+ reservations.
+Most attractions at Disney World have two lines: a regular standby line and a line for guests with Lightning Lane reservations.
 But there are a few attractions that have a 3rd “single rider line” as well.

 Disney’s Rider Switch Service is an option for those who visit with a small child.